crashuniverse/grommet/src/js/components/Meter/README.md

 **round**

-Whether to round the line ends
+Whether to round the line ends.

 ```
 boolean